GGC-DSA/extremeweather/README.md

 Our current Hypothesis are:

-Hypothesis 1: The global warming and hotter temperatures is creating more higher F-Scale tornados and causing more destruction.
+Hypothesis 1: F-Scale 5 tornados are the deadliest

-Hypothesis 2: Property loss damage/Fatalities will continues to rise due to more frequent tornados
+Hypothesis 2: Tornado count per year has risen since 1950

 Hypothesis 3: Longer and wider tornados have been happening more and more in the last 20 years